Galicia Genealogy Inquiries - 2008

 I am trying to find out anything about the Klavinovszky(i) family in Lemberg.

-My husband's grandfather was Gyula Klavinovszky who was born in Lemberg but at some stage he and a brother and sister were in Satoraljaujhely Zemplen province Hungary as he married there Jan.21 1894.
-His brother was Sandor,sister was Ottilde.
+My husband's grandfather was Gyula Klavinovszky who was born in Lemberg but at some stage he and a brother and sister were in Satoraljaujhely, Zemplen province, Hungary, as he married there Jan.
+21, 1894.
+His brother was Sandor, sister was Ottilde.
 She was married to an engine driver but don't know her name.
 Both Klavinovszky brothers worked for the railway in Satoraljaujhely.

-If anyone knows any Klavinovszky's could they please contact me
+If anyone knows any Klavinovszky's could they please contact me.

-Thank you Jane
+Thank you

 Date: Thu, 28 Feb 2008